 Initially developed for young children with early adversities and developmental challenges, including prenatal alcohol exposure (PAE), histories of trauma and loss, and disruptions in parent-child attachment relationships, the SEEDS Program includes SEEDS for Infants and Toddlers and SEEDS for School Readiness.

-SEEDS for Infants and Toddlers (SEEDS-IT) is a federally-funded (NIAAA) prevention and early intervention clinical research program that is open for new participants.
-SEEDS-IT is designed for children between the ages of one and 24 months with possible or known prenatal alcohol exposure and their foster parents, adoptive parents, and relative caregivers.
-This FREE, 20-week program includes a parent education and advocacy group, an attachment-based parenting skills group, and a parent-child music-based play group.
+- SEEDS for Infants and Toddlers (SEEDS-IT) is a federally-funded (NIAAA) prevention and early intervention program for children under 2 years and their parents and caregivers.
+This program includes parent education and advocacy training, attachment-based parenting skills, and parent-child music- play.

 - SEEDS for School Readiness (SEEDS-SR) is a federally-funded (U.S. Department of Education) prevention and early intervention program for preschool-aged children and their parents and caregivers.
 This program is a specialized family school readiness curriculum with sensory-rich, hands-on learning activities in an indoor-outdoor, nature-based classroom.

 For more information about upcoming SEEDS trainings, please contact us

 We learn through play!
 Please fill out this form so that a member of the SEEDS team can reach you: